The Holy Spirit – Luke 1:67-79 Reflection

-We may not be as holy or eloquent as John the Baptist’s father, Zechariah, with his gratefulness and prophecy.
+With his gratefulness and prophecies, we may not be as holy or eloquent as John the Baptist’s father, Zechariah.
 Nevertheless, we can still express how wonderful God is to us.
 We learn about the Holy Spirit in scripture before Jesus’s appearance in the upper room through the prophets like Zechariah and other holy and righteous people throughout the Old Testament.
 The Holy Spirit, our Advocate, prompts and gives voice to our personally directed prophecies.
-Let the love, guidance, and fruitfulness of the Holy Spirit ring out in your entire being and, with your actions, fully live your own canticle.
+Lord, let the Holy Spirit’s love, guidance, and fruitfulness ring out in your believers so that we fully live our own canticles with our actions.
+Amen.

 Additional Advent Reflections